survivejs/react-book/manuscript/04_implementing_notes.md

 }
 ```

 Triggering `onDelete` is even simpler than the same operation for input.
 We capture `onClick` and trigger our callback then.
+It makes sense to render delete button only if the callback exists.
+An alternative way to solve this would be to push it to a component of its own and compose.

 **app/components/Note.jsx**